Carers’ leave (unpaid, short-term)

 Back to top

 The employment contract continues during an absence on carers’ leave, unless it is terminated by the employer or employee.
-This means that an employee continues to benefit from his or her employment rights during unpaid carers’ leave, including holiday accrual.
+This means that an employee continues to benefit from their employment rights during unpaid carers’ leave, including holiday accrual.

 Back to top